singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 npm install --save-dev metalsmith-permalinks
 ```

-Apart from simply adding these two plugins to the build file, we also have to define the two collections by giving them a pattern as seen below.
+Apart from simply adding these two plugins to the build file, we also have to define the two collections we want to use, by giving them a pattern as seen below.

 ```
 Metalsmith(__dirname)